bagoesrex/nestjs-docs/README-interceptors.md

 ## Execution context

 By extending `ArgumentsHost`, `ExecutionContext` also adds several new helper methods that provide additional details about the current execution process.
 These details can be helpful in building more generic interceptors that can work across a broad set of controllers, methods, and execution contexts.

+## Call Handler

+The second argument is a `CallHandler`.
+The `CallHandler` interface implements the `handle()` method, which you can use to invoke the route handler method at some point in your interceptor.
+If you don't call the `handle()` method in your implementation of the `intercept()` method, the route handler method won't be executed at all.

+This approach means that the `intercept()` method effectively wraps the request/response stream.
+As a result, you may implement custom logic **both before and after** the execution of the final route handler.
+It's clear that you can write code in your `intercept()` method that executes **before** calling `handle()`, but how do you affect what happens afterward?
+Because the `handle()` method returns an `Observable`, we can use powerful [RxJS](https://github.com/ReactiveX/rxjs) operators to further manipulate the response.
+Using Aspect Oriented Programming terminology, the invocation of the route handler (i.e., calling `handle()`) is called a [Pointcut](https://en.wikipedia.org/wiki/Pointcut), indicating that it's the point at which our additional logic is inserted.

+Consider, for example, an incoming `POST /keonks` request.
+This request is destined for the `create()` handler defined inside the `KeonksController`.
+If an interceptor which does not call the `handle()` method is called anywhere along the way, the `create()` method won't be executed.
+Once `handle()` is called (and its `Observable` has been returned), the `create()` handler will be triggered.
+And once the response stream is received via the `Observable`, additional operations can be performed on the stream, and a final result returned to the caller.